 Look out for our newsletters in your inbox soon.

-Siesta Beach is in Siesta Key – an eight mile barrier island an hour out of Tampa, that runs along Florida’s Gulf Coast and is impressive to say the least.
-Consistently ranking as one of the top beaches in the state, and even the nation, Siesta Beach is recognized for having the finest white quartz sand, described as the most pristine and finest in the world.
+Siesta Beach is in Siesta Key – an eight-mile barrier island an hour out of Tampa, that runs along Florida’s Gulf Coast and is impressive, to say the least.
+Consistently ranking as one of the top white sand beaches in Florida (and the United States), Siesta Beach is known for its fine white quartz sand, described as the most pristine and finest in the world.
 Many beach-goers revel in the fine quartz powder that gives this beach undoubtedly a magical quality, allowing it to stay cool under the powerful Florida sun.

-One of the most famous beaches in Florida, Clearwater Beach has an impressive set of accolades.
+One of the most popular beaches on Florida’s Gulf, Clearwater Beach has an impressive set of accolades.
 Racking up a long list of awards for the quality of the beach, its surrounding area, and the gorgeous sunsets, Clearwater is a quintessential Florida beach.
 Beach-goers are captivated by musicians and street performers, deep-sea fishing, boating, jet-skiing, and scuba diving are also popular activities.
 It is not uncommon to spot sea turtles, rays, or even a school of dolphins.

-Why Come Here: Uncrowded beaches, abundance of golf and fun historic sites.
+Why Come Here: Uncrowded beaches and an abundance of golf and fun historic sites.

 Top Hotels: Omni Amelia Island Plantation | Hampton Inn & Suites Amelia Island Historic Harbor Front

 A true Southern jewel, Amelia Island is 13 miles of lush landscape, untouched beach, and laid back vibes.
-A family-friendly destination favorite, there is an abundance of fun water activities like kayaking, paddle boarding, and surfing.
+A family-friendly destination favorite in Florida, you’ll find plenty of fun water activities like kayaking, paddle boarding, and surfing.
+Perfect for a leisurely day, take a walk through the 50 blocks of cobbled streets of historic downtown Fernandina Beach to soak up the charming ambiance, then go horseback riding on the beach or see a 19th-century fort at Fort Clinch State Park.

 Honeymoon Island State Park